Toilets of the World

 Sadly, squeamishness and a fear of the unfamiliar contribute to keeping so many Americans from learning about other countries and cultures.
 I started collecting these pictures and building these pages after so many Americans told me something along the lines of, "Well, I would like to travel, but I just could not deal with foreign toilets."
 Then they smile proudly, as if their fear and ignorance were somehow virtues.
 If foreigners can put up with nasty American public toilets, then surely Americans could deal with other countries' relatively clean ones.

-Before venturing overseas for the first time, Americans really need to understand a few basic things:
+Before venturing overseas for the first time, Americans really need to know the answers to a few basic questions:

 What is a bidet?